mbabczak/IS477Project/ProjectPlan.md

 ##### Metadata and Data Documentation:
 -  I will ensure to complete all necessary documents, upload them to the correct place (GitHub Repo) and update this plan as I recieve feedback from the course staff.
 I will also be in charge of delivering the final report including the findings from this project.
 ## Datasets: Identify and describe the 2 datasets that you will use.
 If you are looking for ideas for datasets to use, please reach out on CampusWire
+- Dataset 1: IMDB Top 250 Movies Dataset.
+This dataset contains the top 250 highest rated movies.
+It was webscrapped from the offical IMDB's website and is in line with the ethical considerations and sharing.
+- Dataset 2: TMDB 5000 Movie Dataset.
+My second dataset contains 5000 movies with different features such as popularity, revenue, vote count, and more.
+These 5000 movies are from the Movie Database (TMDb) and is following all their sharing protocols.
 ## Timeline: Document the plan and timeline for implementing your project including who will complete each task
 #### Planning and Dataset Selection
 - Submit this ipynb by 10/7